tgdwyer/tgdwyer.github.io/_chapters/monad.md

 Nothing
 ```

 Note that Haskell has a special notation for such multi-line use of bind, called "`do` notation".
-The above code, in a `do` block looks like:
+The above code in a `do` block looks like:

 ```haskell
 safeSolve a b c = do